FAQS - Frequently Asked Questions

 Yes, the exhibit area is completely indoors sheltered from the elements, but with plenty of room for even the biggest, tallest combines.

 No pets are allowed unless they are a service animal.
+This is for the safety of our exhibitors and attendees.

 All items found and turned in to the Western Farm Show staff will be kept in the Show Office behind the Registration Desk located at the south end of the Central Exhibit Hall.
+You may also call our office after the show to ask if items were left behind: 816-412-6118.